-21.6 Relevant information on false alarm experience (if known): Not aware of any previous false alarms.
-22.0 MANUAL FIRE EXTINGUISHING Record of Assessors Findings Relevant Photographs 22.1 Reasonable provision of portable fire extinguishers (type and number)?
+21.4 Where appropriate, are there adequate arrangements for silencing and resetting an alarm condition?
+N/A 21.5 Comments & deficiencies observed: N/A 21.6 Relevant information on false alarm experience (if known): N/A 22.0 MANUAL FIRE EXTINGUISHING Record of Assessors Findings Relevant Photographs 22.1 Reasonable provision of portable fire extinguishers (type and number)?
 N/A No requirement for this type of property.
 22.2 Are all fire extinguishers readily accessible?
-N/A 22.3 Comments & deficiencies observed: N/A 23.0 AUTOMATIC FIRE EXTINGUISHING SYSTEMS Record of Assessors Findings Relevant Photographs 23.1 Automatic fire extinguishing systems that are relevant to life safety and this risk assessment (as opposed purely to property protection) Type of System Within the flats inspected there was a sprinkler system, with the various supply pipework noted within the main water riser cupboard.
-The sprinkler system extends to the first floor residents lounge area.
+N/A 22.3 Comments & deficiencies observed: N/A 23.0 AUTOMATIC FIRE EXTINGUISHING SYSTEMS Record of Assessors Findings Relevant Photographs

-23.2 Comments: N/A 24.0 FIXED SYSTEMS & EQUIPMENT Record of Assessors Findings Relevant Photographs 24.1 Fixed systems and equipment that are relevant to the safety of fire fighters Type of System A dry riser has been installed with the inlet pipe noted at ground floor level to the right hand side of the rear access door, with outlet pipes at each floor level within the staircase.
-The property is provided with an AOV system at each floor level to the common parts and to the staircase, with manual activation switch at each floor level to the staircase.
-The left hand side lift is assumed to be a fire fighters lift.
+23.1 Automatic fire extinguishing systems that are relevant to life safety and this risk assessment (as opposed purely to property protection) Type of System N/A 23.2 Comments: N/A 24.0 FIXED SYSTEMS & EQUIPMENT Record of Assessors Findings Relevant Photographs 24.1 Fixed systems and equipment that are relevant to the safety of fire fighters Type of System There is an AOV system within the lobby areas and assumed to the staircase area at 5F level.
+The block is provided with a dry riser with the inlet pipe adjacent to the main entrance door at ground floor level, with outlets at each floor level to the staircase.
 24.2 Are there appropriately sited facilities for electrical isolation of any photovoltaic (PV) cells, with appropriate signage, to assist the fire and rescue service?
-Yes PV's noted to roof.
-Cannot confirm where the electrical isolation to the PV's is located.
-24.3 Comments: N/A 25.0 ACCESS PROVISIONS Record of Assessors Findings Relevant Photographs
+N/A No PV's noted to the main roof.
+24.3 Comments: N/A

-25.1 What is the access capability of the local fire and rescue service to attend, control and extinguish a fire at the premises?
+25.0 ACCESS PROVISIONS Record of Assessors Findings Relevant Photographs 25.1 What is the access capability of the local fire and rescue service to attend, control and extinguish a fire at the premises?
 Generally, there is good access for the emergency services.
-There is a car park to the rear of the property. --
+There is a main road immediately adjacent to the front elevation of the building.